Sistemas-Multimedia/Sistemas-Multimedia.github.io/syllabus/index.md

 Multimedia Systems (SM) introduces and develops some of the most used techniques used in image and video coding systems.

 ## Goals
-1. Understand and known the basic theory of Image/Video Processing and Coding.
+1. Understand and known the basic theory of Image/Video Processing and Coding, in general.
 2. Know how to contribute to a software project, developing new functionality.

 ## [Methodology and Contents](https://sistemas-multimedia.github.io/contents/)